Robert P. Burke

-Robert Peter Burke (born 1962) is a retired United States Navy admiral who served as the commander of United States Naval Forces Europe-Africa and Allied Joint Force Command Naples from 17 July 2020 to 27 June 2022.
+Robert Peter Burke (born 1962) is a retired United States Navy admiral and convicted criminal who served as the commander of United States Naval Forces Europe-Africa and Allied Joint Force Command Naples from 17 July 2020 to 27 June 2022.
 He was the 58th Chief of Naval Personnel from 27 May 2016 to 23 May 2019 and Vice Chief of Naval Operations from 10 June 2019 until 29 May 2020.

 On May 31, 2024, Burke was arrested on charges of taking bribes while serving as commander of U.S Naval Forces Europe-Africa.
 On May 19, 2025 Burke was convicted on all charges, and on September 16, 2025, he was sentenced to six years in prison.

 Early life and education

 Burke was raised in Portage, Michigan.
 He holds bachelor's and master's degrees in electrical engineering from Western Michigan University and the University of Central Florida.